 SCFM vs CFM in Evaluating an Air Compressor

 While the air compressor is measured in how much air it can compress in a given minute, tools are rated by how much air they need to operate.
 Tools will be rated in both PSI (pounds per square inch of air pressure) and in SCFM.

 Manufacturers provide the CFM and SCFM ratings of their air compressors or tools measured at sea level.
-SCFM gives us an air compressors volumetric flow rate at a standardised condition while there are no real standards for CFM.
+SCFM gives us an air compressor’s volumetric flow rate at a standardized condition while there are no real standards for CFM.

-Yes, CFM ratings are commonly lower than SCFM ratings… why you ask?
-The air compressor CFM rating comes after the air is pressurized, typically at 90 PSI, therefore this results in a smaller air volume.
+Yes, CFM ratings are commonly lower than SCFM ratings… The air compressor CFM rating comes after the air is pressurized, typically maintained at 90 PSI, therefore this results in a smaller air volume.

 How Much SCFM Do I Need to Run Air Tools?